kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 In WP Dashboard add a `Text` Widget [looks like this](https://i.imgur.com/4W1IGJf.png)

-### Troubleshooting
-When you start working with WordPress get used to troubleshooting.
-The good news is as you practice, your skills at troubleshooting accelerate.

 #### Common Error with `functions.php`

 If you have space after the closign `?>` php tag you will get an error.
 Open `functions.php` and add space after the closing `?>` php tag.